aorith/cidr-listings/README.md

 - denylist
 - safelist

-Safelists exist exclusively to filter the denylists, when you add an address to an **enabled** safelist, that address is removed from all the existing denylists and when you enable a disabled safelist all the denylists are filtered with the addresses of that safelist.
+Safelists exist exclusively to filter the denylists, when you add an address to an **enabled** safelist, that address is removed from all the existing denylists.
+The same thing happens when you enable a disabled safelist, all the denylists are filtered with the addresses of that safelist.

-For example, if you have the following networks/addresses in a denylist (or spread in many denylist it doesn't matter):
+For example, if you have the following networks/addresses in a denylist (or spread in many denylists):

 ```
 66.66.1.0/24